channancy/yelp-search/README.md

 # Yelp Search

-Script that accepts a list of businesses and outputs an Excel file of Yelp search
+Script that accepts a list of businesses and outputs an Excel file of Yelp search results

 ## Usage